ExitValue.ai

 How much is my insurance agency worth?

 Insurance agencies typically sell for 1.5-3.0x annual revenue.
 A $2M revenue agency would sell for $3M-$6M.
-Larger agencies ($2M+ EBITDA) attract PE interest at 8-14x EBITDA.
+Larger agencies ($2M+ EBITDA) attract PE interest at platform-tier earnings multiples.
 Commercial-heavy books command higher multiples than personal lines.

 What multiple do insurance agencies sell for?